Peter Weymouth (He/Him/His)

 Amiee Rogic (She/Her/Hers)

-Amiee is a group facilitator at Life Connect Therapy.
-Amiee is a clinical psychologist with a background in community child and adolescent mental health services.
-Amiee has extensive experience in working with young people and their families to understand and manage complex mental health presentations.
+Amiee is a Clinical Psychologist and group facilitator at Life Connect Therapy.
+Amiee has a background in community child and adolescent mental health services as a senior clinician.
+Amiee has extensive experience in working with young people, parents, and families to understand and manage complex mental health presentations.
 Amiee recognises that young people are part of a system and often need the support of the people around them to work through mental health challenges.
-Amiee is passionate about working with young people and their support networks together to build understanding, connection, and meaningful relationships.
+Amiee is passionate about working with young people and their support networks to build understanding, connection, and meaningful relationships.

-Stuart has a Diploma of Welfare and Community Services and has been working in the mental health and disability field for nearly four years.
+Stuart has a Diploma of Welfare and Community Services and has been working in the mental health and disability field for over four years.

 Stuart is passionate about helping people engage in their interests and improve life satisfaction.
 He enjoys creating inclusive environments where people can feel at ease and develop friendships.

-Rachael’s primary role with Life Connect Therapy is administration and accounts and she has over10 years of experience in accounting.
-Rachel is also the mother of three boys, two with autism.
+Rachael's primary role with Life Connect Therapy is administration and accounts with over 10 years of experience in accounting.
+Rachael is also a mother of three boys.
+Two with autism.
 She is passionate about her role at Life Connect Therapy and ensuring everyone has access to the support they need.